 With Foxit eSign in Foxit PDF Editor, after logging in with a licensed account, you can create your own signatures and electronically sign documents by placing the signatures on PDF pages, which is as easy as signing a paper document with a pen.
 You can also quickly initiate an eSign process to collect signatures from multiple people.
-Without logging in with a Foxit eSign license, you can still create and place your own signatures (i.e., ink signatures) on PDF pages.

 When you electronically sign a PDF within Foxit PDF Editor, the appearance of an applied signature/initials may include information like Signer ID and the date/time when you signed, depending on the settings for your Foxit eSign account.
 In your Foxit eSign account, you can use a set number of envelopes based on your license plan, and one envelope will be used when you electronically sign a PDF within Foxit PDF Editor.
-For more information about envelopes and Foxit eSign, you can refer to Foxit eSign User Manual.
-(Tip: If you do not need the Foxit eSign service, you can disable it by selecting the Disable Foxit eSign service option in File > Preferences > PDF Sign.)
+For more information about envelopes and Foxit eSign, you can refer to Foxit eSign Knowledge Base.